SaaS

 Q: What are the advantages of implementing a robust automated billing platform for pricing management?

-Modern automated billing platforms enable quick creation of new pricing catalogs and flexibility in making price changes on a plan-by-plan or customer-by-customer basis.
+Modern automated billing platforms enable the quick creation of new pricing catalogs and flexibility in making price changes on a plan-by-plan or customer-by-customer basis.
 They also make it easy to offer coupons or discounts on both a large and small scale, providing more opportunities for marketing and sales teams.

 Q: How does employing an automated billing system help with revenue recognition in SaaS businesses?